Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - TR_B1
      - Book Requests (Excluding OA_Gold).
-A pre-set Standard View of TR showing full text activity for all content which is not Gold Open Access.
+A pre-set Standard View of TR showing full text activity for all book content which is not Gold Open Access.

-       Numbers between sites will vary based on whether the content is delivered as a complete book or by chapter.
      -

    * - TR_B2
      - Book Access Denied.
-A pre-set Standard View of TR showing where users were denied access because simultaneous use (concurrency) licenses were exceeded, or their institution did not have a license for the database.
+A pre-set Standard View of TR showing where users were denied access because simultaneous-use (concurrency) licenses were exceeded, or their institution did not have a license for the book.
      -

    * - TR_B3